ar-aggarwal-rgb/UniProjects/README.md

-# Data Exploration with Python in Jupyter Notebook
+# Data Exploration with Python - Jupyter Notebook
 This repository contains a collection of Jupyter Notebooks demonstrating various combinations of data analysis techniques in Python using libraries like Pandas, NumPy, Matplotlib, and Seaborn.

 ## Project Structure